barsoom/traco/README.markdown

 `#title=`: Assigns the title to the column for the current locale, if present.
 Raises if the column doesn't exist.

 `.human_attribute_name(:title_sv)`: Extends this standard method to return "Title (Swedish)" if you have a translation key `i18n.languages.sv = "Swedish"` and "Title (SV)" otherwise.
-This method is used to build validation error messages.
+Rails uses this method to build validation error messages and form labels.

 `.locales_for_column(:title)`: Returns an array like `[:sv, :en]` sorted with default locale first and then alphabetically.
 Suitable for looping in forms: